sfsheath/cawd/README.md

 devtools::install_github("sfsheath/cawd")
 ```

 See the 'data' directory for current list of R objects provided.
-Then '?<object name>' for limited preliminary documentation.
+And run data() in R to see the same but formatted.